baltpeter/ios-privacy-violations/notes.md

 * Video of scrolling through App Store purchases
 * Screenshot of Facebook app or whatever with funny permissions
 * Oddity: Privacy labels DATA_NOT_LINKED_TO_YOU, purpose ANALYTICS, dataTypes User ID?! (e.g. archery.storify)
+* How many apps use Firebase Cloud Messaging?

 ## iOS emulation